Staphylococcus/brain-from-brane/docs/01-pattern-realism/1b-emergence-of-consciousness.md

 📍 **Altitude**: Low (0-1,000 feet) - Detailed Analysis

+This section analyzes the emergence of consciousness in agents that have already achieved **autopoietic organization** and are **endogenously powered**—that is, they have crossed the [Engine Threshold](../04-information-systems/4d-host-information-interactions.md#the-engine-threshold-from-organizational-agency-to-agent-mediated-agency).
+The focus here is on the subsequent architectural transition to recursive self-examination.

 ## The Recursive Threshold

 [**Consciousness**](../glossary/C.md#consciousness) emerges when the [**inside-out lens**](../glossary/I.md#inside-out-lens) architecture ([Section 3.a](../03-agents-as-information-processors/3a-inside-out-lens-self-preservation.md)) becomes **recursive**—applying its self-referential processing capabilities to its own operations.